 Huh?
-What’s a workflow?
+What’s that?

 What Is A Workflow?

 For example, let’s say your dry cleaners is on the way to your kid’s soccer practice venue, which also happens to be the route that passes your favorite dessert shop.
 So every Wednesday, when your kid has soccer practice, you drop off your dry cleaning on the way and then treat everyone to a fun dessert splurge on the way home.
 This route-to-experience optimization is essentially a workflow in its simplest form.

-Simple To Dos And Personal Productivity
+Simple To Do's And Personal Productivity

-Here’s one of the most fundamental workflows, in Trello board form: To Do, Doing, Done.
+Here’s one of the most fundamental workflows in Trello board form: To Do, Doing, Done.

-Scrum and Agile Methodology Workflows
+Scrum And Agile Methodology Workflows

-Many business teams use a workflow method called agile, which basically structures project tasks in short (one or two week) bursts.
+Many business teams use a workflow process called agile, which basically structures project tasks in short (one or two week) bursts.
 These bursts are called Current Sprints.
 Before going in the sprint period, all task cards are queued up in a “waiting area” called the Backlog list.